Architecture in Puerto Rico: Vieques Creole

 The island of Vieques, located southeast of Puerto Rico, officially became part of Puerto Rico in 1811 (and a municipality in 1875).
 Its main settlement, Isabel II (named after Queen Isabella II), served as a useful regional hub of trade between Spain (Puerto Rico), France and Denmark (the Virgin Islands) at the time.
 The opening of the island for development and the Royal Decree of Graces of 1815 not only gave way to the European settlement of the island but also the official legalization of existing commerce developed by French settlers who were already living there.
 Many of these Franco-Viequenses, such as founder Teófilo José Jaime María Le Guillou, had already built their French Creole-inspired residences in town and across the island by the time it was officially founded as a municipality in 1875.
-As further Hispanic Puerto Ricans settlers came to Vieques, the French creole and Spanish criollo styles of vernacular architecture mixed to become the style now known as Vieques Creole (Criollo Viequense), which formally developped during the last decades of the 19th century and up to the 1910s.
+As further Hispanic Puerto Ricans settlers came to Vieques, the French creole and Spanish criollo styles of vernacular architecture mixed to become the style now known as Vieques Creole (Criollo Viequense), which formally developed during the last decades of the 19th century and up to the 1910s.
 Many existing residences of this style are today listed in the United States National Register of Historic Places, such as the Rosendo Delerme, the Smaine–Ortiz, the Delerme–Anduze, and the Augusto Delerme houses.